Jesus has become a religious icon but he actually was and is a relational icon.

 How the church got communion wrong

 It is great that you've joined us, because we are in the middle of a series about the most amazing, most incredible person that has ever lived, continues to live, his name is Jesus.
-This series is all about coming back ground some of the profound truths of who he is? what he did? what he's continuing to do? and to bring out some profound revelation that's going to make a difference to our Monday.
+This series is all about coming back ground some of the profound truths of who he is? what he did? what he's continuing to do? and to bring out some profound revelation that's going to make a difference to our Monday.I'll choose they always say that it's gonna make a difference to the way that we treat one another, it's gonna make a difference in our marriages it's gonna make a difference with our children.

 Jesus is not a historical figure.
 Jesus isn't in history, he's writing history.
 We believe that he died but rose again. and so it's not just about what Jesus did? it's about what he is doing and continues to do?

 One of the things that I love about Jesus is he was so much more normal than we actually really realize.
 What was the trade that he chose to do? carpentry.
 He was born out of wedlock in a town that had no significance.
-He really came down to our level and lived life with us and he embraced it
+He really came down to our level and lived life with us and he embraced it.

 We've sadly made Jesus this untouchable kind of religious icon, we've stuck him back on the stained glass windows, we've stuck him back on the statues at the front of church, we stuck him back on the jewelry around our neck.